Distributionally Robust Planning with $\mathcal{L}_1$ Adaptive Control: Introduction

-The paper is organized as follows: \Cref{sec:prelim} introduces the system and the environment, and also the safety certificates we seek. \Cref{sec:dr_l1} presents the proposed framework, and \Cref{sec:tract_mpc} develops a tractable DR-MPC reformulation.
-Finally, \Cref{sec:exp} provides the results of numerical experimentation.
+The paper is organized as follows. \Cref{sec:prelim} introduces the system and the environment, as well as the problem statement. \Cref{sec:dr_l1} presents the proposed framework. \Cref{sec:tract_mpc} develops a tractable DR-MPC reformulation, and \Cref{sec:exp} provides numerical results.